vkorlite/conlangmod/outline.md

 1.6 Grammar
 The grammar of a language shows us how words behave in a sentence.
 Using vars and coms, you are expected to fully describe the inflections of words, sentence structure, and how it affects how words sound, how their written, how their made, and their meaning.

-2. Evolving Languages
-Now that we understand how ConLangMod understands languages, we can learn how it changes them as well, to facillitate which, this program was made.
-Using Coms and Vars you can provide rules how languages are change.
-It provides capabilities in doing so in a timeline, and a hierarchy.
-Meaning you can set how a language evolves over long periods of time, while also making sure that your changes interract in the way you want them too.
-This requires a lot of testing though.